 MC's Paralegal Studies Program is approved by the American Bar Association.
-MC’s associate's degree will provide you with a general knowledge of the American legal system and concentrated knowledge on the various aspects of law.
-You will gain basic skills in legal research, legal writing, interviewing, and law office administration and knowledge of legal ethics.
+MC’s associate's degree will provide you with a general knowledge of the American legal system and concentrated knowledge on various aspects of law.
+You will gain basic skills in legal research, legal writing, interviewing, law office administration, and knowledge of legal ethics.
 Through coursework, you will learn to prepare and interpret legal documents and analyze procedures and processes.
-The curriculum offers options to focus on various areas of the law including business law, civil law, criminal law, and domestic relations and family law.
-This curriculum will expose you to the new and growing fields within the legal system to include cyber law, health law, intellectual property, and alternative dispute resolution.
-MC students have the opportunity to participate in an internship to gain additional experience in a law related setting.
+The curriculum offers options to focus on various areas of the law such as contract law, tort law, criminal law, immigration law, and family law.
+This curriculum will expose you to the new and growing fields within the legal system to include cyber law, health law, eDiscovery, and alternative dispute resolution.
+MC students also have the opportunity to participate in an internship to gain additional experience in a law related setting.

 Note: Paralegals may not provide legal services directly to the public except as permitted by law.

 Upon completion of this program a student will be able to:

 - Describe the ethical responsibilities of members of the legal profession.

 - Explain the basic concepts and procedures of various areas of law within the U.S. legal system including the operation of the U.S. legal system.

 - Perform effective legal research utilizing traditional and digital research methodologies.

 - Communicate with attorneys and clients utilizing effective writing and oral communication skills.